g2384/Life-In-The-UK/Facts.md

 - In AD 43 the Emperor Claudius led the Roman army in a new invasion.
 The Romans were successful in occupying almost all of Britain.
 - Boudicca (a tribal leader, the queen of the Iceni in what is now eastern England) fought against the Romans.
 She is still remembered today and there is a statue of her on **Westminster Bridge in London**, near the Houses of Parliament.
 - **Scotland** were never conquered by the Romans.
-- The Emperor **Hadrien** built a wall in the north of England to keep out the **Picts** (ancestors of the Scottish people).
+- The Emperor **Hadrian** built a wall in the north of England to keep out the **Picts** (ancestors of the Scottish people).
 Included in the wall were a number of forts.
-Parts of Hadrien’s Wall, including the forts of **Housesteads** and **Vindolanda**, can still be seen.
+Parts of Hadrian’s Wall, including the forts of **Housesteads** and **Vindolanda**, can still be seen.
 It is a popular area for walkers and is a UNESCO (United Nations Educational, Scientific and Cultural Organization) World Heritage Site.
 - The Romans remained in Britain for 400 years.
 They built roads and public buildings, created a structure of law, and introduced new plants and animals.

 ### The Anglo-Saxons